Security / Military

 Testing and Requirements

-HS armor panels are independently tested on a regular basis for conformance to the following specification requirements.
+Strongwell's HS Armor panels are internally tested on a regular basis for conformance to specification requirements and independently tested to verify results.
+Testing data is available upon request.
 The panels above were tested for UL 752 Level 3 with a .44 Magnum Pistol.

 A public defender's building in Georgia was outfitted with HS Armor as drywall for protection.